david thompson painting

 • What types of spray texture are there?

-A spray texture application adds visual interest and physical texture to a wall.
-There are three categories of spray texture.
+A spray texture application can give your walls both visual and physical texture.
+There are three main types of spray texture:

 • When should canned spray texture be used?